JKirchartz/jkirchartz.github.com/about.md

 prestidigitation and legerdemain, and a bit of baking.
 Learning new things is fun.

-I love going on adventures with my family; my wife, son, and daughter are the three most amazing people in my world, I wouldn't be able to continue following my passions without their unconditional love and support.
+I love exploring life with my family; my wife, son, and daughter are the three most amazing people in my world, I wouldn't be able to continue my work without their unconditional love and support.